 - You can find most of Penny Lane’s films on her personal website.

 - A number of Penny Lane’s short films are available for free online: Connect (2002), Kitsch is a beautiful lie (2004), Sometimes I get lossy (2005), The Abortion Diaries (2005), Famous Lunch (2005), The Wren (2007), Men Seeking Women (2007, this one is particularly hilarious), She used to see him most weekends (2007), The Commoners (2009), How to Write an Autobiography (2010), The Voyagers (2010, shot by Ashley Connor, who will feature on next week’s Lockdown Film School), The Silent Majority (2011), Just Add Water (2016), Normal Appearances (2018), and The Pleasure Principle (2019).

 - Lane’s latest feature, Hail Satan?, is currently available to rent or to stream in several territories.
-It’s available to stream in the US on Hulu and in the UK and Canada on Netflix.
+It’s available to stream in the US on Hulu and in Canada on Netflix.
+It’s available to rent on VOD in the UK.
 Don’t live in any of these territories?
 Visit this page, scroll to the bottom, select your country, and search for Hail Satan? to find streaming or rental options.